darui3018823/dgo/README.md

 <img align="right" alt="DiscordGo logo" src="docs/img/discordgo.svg" width="400">

+## ⚠️ Patched Fork Notice

+**This is a patched fork of [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) with critical voice encryption fixes.**

+### Purpose

+This fork addresses Discord's voice encryption protocol changes that are not yet supported in the upstream repository (as of v0.29.0).
+Without these patches, voice connections may fail or produce corrupted audio when Discord servers negotiate modern encryption modes.

+### Key Changes

+- **AEAD XChaCha20-Poly1305 Support**: Implemented the `aead_xchacha20_poly1305_rtpsize` encryption mode, which Discord now prefers for voice connections.
+This mode provides authenticated encryption with associated data (AEAD) for enhanced security.

+- **Atomic Nonce Management**: Introduced thread-safe nonce handling using `sync/atomic` operations to prevent race conditions in concurrent voice packet encryption/decryption scenarios.

+- **Encryption Mode Priority**: Updated the encryption mode selection to prioritize modern AEAD modes while maintaining backward compatibility with legacy XSalsa20-Poly1305 modes.

+### Technical Details

+The implementation in [`voice.go`](voice.go) includes:

+- **XChaCha20-Poly1305-RTPSIZE Mode**: Uses a 4-byte incrementing nonce appended to each RTP packet, with the remaining 20 bytes of the 24-byte XChaCha20 nonce zero-padded.
+The RTP header is used as additional authenticated data (AAD).

+- **Thread-Safe Nonce Counter**: The `getAndIncrementNonce()` method uses `atomic.AddUint32()` to safely increment the nonce counter across multiple goroutines without mutex overhead.

+- **Encryption Preference Order**:
+  1. `aead_xchacha20_poly1305_rtpsize` (preferred)
+  2. `xsalsa20_poly1305_lite`
+  3. `xsalsa20_poly1305_suffix`
+  4. `xsalsa20_poly1305` (fallback)

+### Maintenance Status

+This is a **temporary maintenance fork** intended to provide a working solution until the upstream repository implements official support for Discord's updated voice encryption protocols.
+Users are encouraged to migrate back to the official repository once these features are merged upstream.

+---

 DiscordGo is a [Go](https://golang.org/) package that provides low level bindings to the [Discord](https://discord.com/) chat client API.
 DiscordGo has nearly complete support for all of the Discord API endpoints, websocket